15 Haunted Places In Japan In That You Can’t Miss In 2025

 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 Within the Himeji Castle is an old well with a very intriguing tale of love and tragedy.
-It is also one of the most haunted places in Japan as it is where a ghost appears at night and screams!
+It is the top haunted place in Japan, where a ghost appears at night and screams!
 The ghost is the spirit of Okiku a young girl who served the Samurai Aoyama Tessan.
 Aoyama loved Okiku but his love was not reciprocated, in what can be termed as harassment today, he hid a valuable article and blamed it on Okiku.
 He offered not to punish her if she became his lover!
 But Okiku wasn’t going to have any of it, she refused to accept and in a fit of rage Aoyama threw her in the well killing her!
 This is why she can still be heard wailing in the silence of the night!

 The Huis Ten Bosch is a theme park that is a tribute to the Japanese-Dutch relations.
 While the theme park is a beautiful place with tulip fields and happy attractions, it is also home to one of the most haunted places in Sasebo Japan.
 A popular haunted house attraction, it uses technology to enhance the horror experience for its guests.
 It uses virtual reality to make things come alive and make you run with fear!
 It has several themes like the ‘Abandoned Hospital,’ ‘Mansion of Japanese Ghost Stories,’ ‘Digital Horror House’ and ‘Prison Ward.’
 Keep your wits about you at this crazy haunted house!